-CSCF has evolved from a compliance-driven organization to an organization focused on performance excellence as a much-needed response to the legislative mandates passed under the Workforce Innovation and Opportunity Act (WIOA) in 2014.
+CSCF has evolved from a compliance-driven organization to an organization focused on performance excellence as a much-needed response to the legislative mandates passed under the Workforce Innovation and Opportunity Act (WIOA) in 2014 and its genuine desire for excellence.
 Additionally, the law required new indicators of performance, service rules, and a greater mandate from the communities served.

 CSCF's fiscal resources are primarily federal and state funds that have specific allowable uses.
 To expand the organization's options to deliver on its vision, CSCF seeks to diversify its funding structure to provide services that are appealing to customers who may not meet established eligibility criteria.
-All these changes provide opportunities and new challenges to work collaboratively with staff, partners, and stakeholders to develop innovative talent solutions.
-The organization maintains a weekly, monthly, quarterly scorecard that uses data to guide management decisions.
+These changes provide opportunities and new challenges to work collaboratively with staff, partners, and stakeholders to develop innovative talent solutions.
+The organization maintains a weekly, monthly, quarterly scorecard that uses data to quide management decisions.